-There have been no additions, disposals or impairment of significant heritage asset items over the past 5 years.
-As such it is not practical to include a statement of additions, disposals or impairments over this period.
+There have been no disposals or impairment of significant heritage asset items over the past 5 years.
+As such it has not been practical to include a statement of disposals or impairments over this period.

 A summary of the valuations for a 5 year period has been included below for illustrative purposes only.